TWinston-66/Shaman/README.md

 Drag-and-drop based checksum tool for Apple Silicon Macs.
 Verify a file against an expected digest, or generate one.

-Drop files onto the window, pick an algorithm, and hit **Hash**.
-Switch any file to check mode and paste the digest you expect.
-Shaman computes each file's digest concurrently and tells you whether the two match.
+Drop files onto the window and hit **Hash**.
+Every file has its own algorithm and mode, so one batch can mix generations and checks with different algorithms.
+Hashes are generated concurrently, then each file's digest and elapsed time are reported as they land.

+The algorithms of pasted digests are inferred based on hash length.
+Pick a different one from the menu to override.
+Results show expected against got, with a symbol displaying match success.

+## Details

+- **Timing** Each files times its own hash in seconds and milliseconds
+- **Insecure algorithms** are marked with a warning symbol in the algorithm dropdown
+- **Duplicate drops are ignored** Files are matched on path, duplicates are ignored
+- **Rows are colored by outcome** — green when the digest lands, red on error

 ## Supported algorithms